tonyz0909/LAHacks/README.md

 #### Running the application

 To run the application, open terminal and enter `jupyter notebook ./patient_matcher.ipynb`, or run the python script using `python patient_matcher.py`.
 Make sure the required python dependencies are installed  (`numpy`, `pandas`, `matplotlib`).

+*Note: the final version of the application is located inside patient_matcher.py **NOT** the jupyter notebook file*

 * * *